leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 This manual is not intended to cover any standard Magento functionality or user experience.
 The Magento user experience is customized and slightly different in each eCommerce implementation – though the general workflow is similar.

-Section 2 of this manual describes the various standard transactions included in the base offering of LeanSwift eConnect for Infor M3.
+This manual describes the various standard transactions included in the base offering of LeanSwift eConnect for Infor M3.

 ## Acronyms And Abbrevations

 - ERP – Enterprise Resource Planning
 - B2B – Business to business
 - B2C – Business to consumer
 - IMS – ION Messaging Service

 [Go to Top](#table-of-contents)